-- 27. Remote Out Loop through the Remote Control of the current Field Controller to another Field Controller - 28.
-Remote In Connector for the Deadman Pickle to control the Enable Interlock and to fire using the Fire Trigger of the Deadman Pickle - 29.
-Load Table / TCM Multifunction USB-Connetor: Download script tables from PC to the Field Controller Upload script tables from the Field Controller to a PC Functions as Time Code Modem to synchronize Scripting Software during a running show. - 30.
-Charge Plug Connect endorsed battery charger here
+- 27. Remote Out Connector for the Deadman Remote Pickle to control the Enable Interlock and to fire using the Fire Trigger of the Deadman Remote Pickle.
+These terminals also allow to loop through the Remote Control Signal to the next Field Controller.
+Both plugs do have identical functionality - 28.
+Remote In Connector for the Deadman Remote Pickle to control the Enable Interlock and to fire using the Fire Trigger of the Deadman Remote Pickle.
+These terminals also allow to loop through the Remote Control Signal to the next Field Controller.
+Both plugs do have identical functionality

+29. Load Table / TCM - Multifunction USB-Connetor:

+Download script tables from PC to the Field Controller Upload script tables from the Field Controller to a PC Functions as Time Code Modem to synchronize Scripting Software during a running show.

+4.4.
+REAR PANEL

+30. Charge Plug - Connect endorsed battery charger here

+4.5.
+BOTTOM VIEW